 How does burial insurance work?

-You simply choose the amount of coverage you want and determine who will be the beneficiary upon your death.
 The beneficiary should contact the insurance company to begin the claims process as soon as possible following the death of the insured.
 The beneficiary may be required to provide identification along with a claims form, as well as a certified copy of the death certificate.

-What does a funeral insurance policy cover?
+What does a burial insurance policy cover?

-Final expense insurance is designed to cover the costs your loved ones will face in the event of your death, but there are no restrictions on how the payout can be used.
+Burial insurance is designed to cover the costs your loved ones will face in the event of your death, but there are no restrictions on how the payout can be used.
 Your beneficiaries might choose to use your burial insurance payout for:

 • Funeral arrangements, including viewing and service